sdbx/Utils/btn/SPECIFICATION.md

 The purpose of this specification is to describe overall components which a conforming `btn` implementation is expected to have.

 ### Change Log

-24.06.10 :: Initial writing.
+- 24.06.10 :: Initial writing.
+- 24.06.13 :: Minor fix.

 ## Use Case

 This program, `btn`, produces a string with white-space characters removed, which make the string look so *condensed* that eventually it becomes highly distinguishable from other usual, normal strings.
-Therefore one may find this program useful in cases where one is in need of attention of other participants in a chat room.
+Therefore, one may find this program useful in cases where one is in need of attention of other participants in a chat room.

 ## Behavior